Uniform Inference on High-dimensional Spatial Panel Networks: Simulation Study

-Moreover, we examine the inference results by computing the empirical powers and size using the confidence intervals constructed by the asymptotic distribution theory shown in Section \ref{check}.
-Denote $\beta\defeq (\rho,\delta^\top)^\top$.
-In particular, the average rejection rate of $H_0^j: \beta_j=0$ over $j\in\{j:\beta_j=0\}$ reflects the size performance, while for $j\in\{j:\beta_j\neq0\}$, the power is illustrated.
-In Table \ref{inf_iid}, we display the results of individual inference under different settings of $p,q$ and $\rho$.
-As a comparison, the average false positive rate for $\beta_j=0$, $j\in\{j:\beta_j=0\}$ under the one-step RMD selection (Dantzig without debiasing) is also reported.
-The rejection rates are computed over 100 simulation samples.
+Additionally, we evaluate the inference performance by examining the empirical power and size of the confidence intervals (with a nominal confidence level of 95\%) constructed using the limiting distribution theory outlined in Section \ref{check}.
+Specifically, the average rejection rate of the null hypotheses for the truly zero components reflects size performance, while the testing power is evaluated for the truly non-zero components.
+Inference results are reported separately for the structural parameters $(\rho^0,\beta^0)$ and for the network structure $\tilde\delta^0$.
+For comparison, the average false positive rate for truly zero parameters and the average true positive rate for truly non-zero parameters under the GDS estimator are also reported to assess the necessity of uniform inference via debiasing.
+The results, based on 500 simulations, are presented in Tables \ref{siminf1} and \ref{siminf2}.